Following on from the Twitter for Business Leading Women workshop, here are the details from my slides.

 Creative name choices

 You have 160 characters to tell your story with a clear, concise bio that describes your business, products or services.
 Tell people why your business is unique and why they should follow you.
-You could also add in useful information such as opening hours and location.
+You could also add in useful information such as opening hours and location; or you could just show a little personality.

 Link to your Website (URL)